ClissonFlorian/Centreon-Powershell-Module/README.md

 ## Description

-    Use the Centreon API easily with Powershell
+    Use Centreon API easily with Powershell

 ## Available Functions